Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I belong to Watch Gang.
 Each month they dispatch a timepiece that retails for far more than my $30.00 subscription fee.
 For one month, I upped the payment to $300.00.
 This was a risky strategy because I had no idea what brand or model Watch Gang would send.

-The watch arrived, packaged in a light-colored wooden box equipped with spring-loaded hinges.
+The watch arrived, packaged in a light-coloured wooden box equipped with spring-loaded hinges.
 With the timepiece removed, the container weighs 13.4 ounces (381 grams).
 Felt-like material lines its bottom and interior.

 Wiegand’s Lüm-Tec RR2 automatic weighs in at 3.24 ounces (92 grams).
 When you include the crown, this watch spans 47.5mm.
 It is 11mm thick.